-We have collected over 3,600 survey responses describing groups, large and small, from 124 countries, with 39% from the USA, 31% from Mexico, and 14% from Germany.
+We have collected over 3,700 survey responses describing groups, large and small, from 124 countries, with 33% from the USA, 42% from Mexico, 12% from Germany, and 2% from South Africa.
 To take the survey, click here, where you can take it one of the many different language versions (Afrikaans, Chinese, Dutch, English, Farsi, French, German, Gujarati, Hindi, Japanese, Norwegian, Russian, Spanish).

 The results from this survey provide initial insights into questions currently guiding our exploration of the world of ecosynomics and harmonic vibrancy.
 Three of these questions are:

 - Is there a continuum of harmonic vibrancy experienced in groups?

 - We found that people describe very clear levels of abundance, harmony, and vibrancy they experience, from very low to very high.

 - This runs counter to the general experience people report of low vibrancy and scarcity in most groups.

 - Are the relationships one has to the self, other, group, nature, and spirit related to the group’s experience of harmonic vibrancy?

 - The data shows that where people experience strong relationships (i.e., with themselves, others, the group, nature, and spirit), they experience them in ALL of the relationships.
 Additionally, where ANY of the relationships are weak (low harmonic vibrancy), all of the relationships are weak.